apache/maven-resolver/src/site/markdown/local-repository.md

 #### Implementing Custom Split Strategy

-To implement custom split strategy, one needs to create an implementation of `LocalPathPrefixComposerFactory` and override the default component offered by Resolver (for example by using Eclipse Sisu priorities for components).
+To implement custom split strategy, one needs to create a component of type `LocalPathPrefixComposerFactory` and override the default component offered by Resolver (for example by using Eclipse Sisu priorities for components).
+This should be done by extending `LocalPathPrefixComposerFactorySupport` class that provides all the defaults.

 The factory should create a stateless instance of a composer configured from passed in session, that will be used with the enhanced LRM throughout the session.